Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 member of the [`GPUVertexStateDescriptor`](https://gpuweb.github.io/gpuweb/#dictdef-gpuvertexstatedescriptor) object.
 In this example, we have a single buffer containing the interleaved attributes of each vertex.
-Thus, the stride between elements is 32 bytes (2 `vec4`), and the buffer specifies two `float4` attributes.
+Thus, the stride between elements is 32 bytes (2 `float4`), and the buffer specifies two `float4` attributes.
 The first attribute is the position, and is sent to shader input location 0.
 The second is the color, and is sent to shader input location 1.

-WebGPU's model for specifying vertex buffers and attributes follows that of D3D12 and Vulkan, where vertex buffers are bound to input slots and provide some set of vertex attributes.
+WebGPU's model for specifying vertex buffers and attributes follows that of D3D12 and Vulkan, where vertex buffers are bound to input slots and provide some set of vertex attributes, illustrated below.
 From a D3D12 view, the `vertexBuffers` member maps to the array of [`D3D12_INPUT_ELEMENT_DESC`](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/ns-d3d12-d3d12_input_element_desc) structures passed through the [`D3D12_INPUT_LAYOUT_DESC`](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/ns-d3d12-d3d12_input_layout_desc) when creating a graphics pipeline.
 From a Vulkan view, the `vertexBuffers` member maps directly to the [`VkPipelineVertexInputStateCreateInfo`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPipelineVertexInputStateCreateInfo.html) structure passed when creating a graphics pipeline.
-This model is illustrated in the figure below.

 <figure>
 	<img class="img-fluid"